Also Like

 Bichon Frise

-As small dogs, neither of the two Bichons require a high exercise routine.
-In fact, being such active, nervous, and playful dogs, they do not need additional training.
+As small dogs, neither Bichon needs a lot of exercise.
+In fact, since they are such active, nervous, and playful dogs, they do not need any additional training.

-However, both the Bichon Frise and the Maltese love walks and outdoor play, so it is recommended to spend more time outside with these pets than just the strictly necessary walks.
+However, both the Bichon Frise and the Maltese love to walk and play outside, so it is recommended to spend more time outside with these pets than just the strictly necessary walks.

-Regarding food, the Bichon Frise does not need a special diet, but in the case of the Bichon Maltese, attention should be paid to crunchy foods so that they do not suffer dental problems, and overfeeding should be avoided.
+As far as food is concerned, the Bichon Frise does not need a special diet, but in the case of the Bichon Maltese, attention should be paid to crunchy foods to prevent dental problems, and overfeeding should be avoided.

-The main care required by bichons is that of their hair, which, on the other hand, makes them the pet suitable for allergic people, since they do not shed their hair and are hypoallergenic.
-Both need frequent brushing and cutting to avoid knots and look good.
+The main grooming requirement of Bichons is their hair, which makes them the ideal pet for allergy sufferers as they do not shed and are hypoallergenic.
+Both need frequent brushing and trimming to avoid tangles and to look good.

-However, due to their different characteristics, each variety has some care needs.
-The curly coat of the Bichon Frise must be brushed daily with a stiff bristle brush so that the hair is spongy.
+However, because of their distinct characteristics, each breed has some specific grooming needs.
+The curly coat of the Bichon Frise needs to be brushed daily with a stiff bristle brush to maintain the spongy hair.

-The ideal is to bathe him once a month with a dry shampoo and, to avoid stains on his silky white hair, it is advisable to trim the hair around the ears and eyes.
+It is ideal to bathe him once a month with a dry shampoo, and to avoid stains on his silky white hair, it is advisable to trim the hair around the ears and eyes.

-As for the rest of the body, it is best to cut the hair with scissors following the contour of your figure.
+As for the rest of the body, it is best to cut the hair with scissors, following the contours of the body.

-The Bichon Maltese's hair is very soft so it should be brushed gently and every day with a comb for smooth hair.
-It is necessary to pay special attention to the cleaning of eyes and beard so that the hair of these areas is not dyed.
+The Bichon Maltese's hair is very soft, so it should be brushed gently every day with a comb to keep it smooth.
+It is necessary to pay special attention to the cleaning of the eyes and the beard so that the hair in these areas is not colored.

-In addition, it is also good to collect the hair of the head in a bun or a ponytail so that it does not cover the eyes.
+It is also a good idea to keep the hair on the head in a bun or ponytail so that it does not cover the eyes.

-The Maltese coat is spectacular, but not as practical or comfortable for the care it requires, as it must be washed with dry shampoo regularly and dried properly.
-It will also be necessary to cut the hair of the ears and clean them well.
+The Maltese coat is stunning but not as practical or comfortable to care for as it needs to be washed regularly with dry shampoo and dried properly.
+The ears must also be trimmed and well cleaned.

 Difference Between Bichon Frise And Maltese Dogs